learn-co-curriculum/node-non-blocking-observer/README.md

 job.process()
 ```

 This is how you customize behavior of your classes by specifying event listeners later in different files!
-As mentioned before, the advantage over callbacks is that you can have multiple events, remove them, execute them once, etc. The reverse is possible, i.e., having an event listener in `job.js` and triggering the event in `weekly.js`.
+As mentioned before, the advantage of this over callbacks is that you can have multiple events, remove them, execute them once, etc. The reverse is possible as well.You can have an event listener in `job.js` and trigger the event in `weekly.js`.

 ```js
 // job.js